Asian stocks rise after strong Wall Street week

 ADVERTISEMENT

-ENERGY: Benchmark U.S. crude gained 15 cents to $61.59 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 10 cents to $61.54 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 57 cents on Friday to close at $67.62.
-Brent crude, used to price international oils, advanced 11 cents to $67.73 in London.
-It lose 45 cents the previous session to $67.62.
+Brent crude, used to price international oils, advanced 8 cents to $67.70 in London.
+It lost 45 cents the previous session to $67.62.

 CURRENCY: The dollar gained to 113.13 yen from Friday's 113.07 yen.
 The euro held steady at $1.2032.